 - Bronzing of the skin, or a permanent tan, or grey tone

 Most C282Y/H63D compound heterozygotes with iron overload have a milder form of disease.
 One large study showed compound heterozygous individuals have a 1.3% chance of having iron overload and none had cirrhosis.
 They are diagnosed 8-10 years later and usually have other factors such as obesity or heavy drinking (namely a body mass index (BMI) greater than 30 kg/m2 or alcohol intake >60 g/day for men and >40 g/day for women).
-Thus the H63D variant, prevalent in 14-20% Caucasians, is a susceptibility factor – a genetic variant that has no impact on disease in isolation – decreasing the liver’s resilience to a lifetime of harmful environmental factors and toxins.
+Thus the H63D variant, prevalent in 14-20% Caucasians, is a susceptibility factor – a genetic variant that has no impact on disease in isolation – decreasing the liver’s and perhaps other organ’s resilience to a lifetime of harmful environmental factors and toxins.

 Clinical disease is much less common in females due to increased iron requirements and blood loss from pregnancy and menstruation.
 Iron overload in women is often delayed to the postmenopausal years.

-Diagnosis: HH is diagnosed in stage 2 and beyond (see below).
-Fasting abnormal iron indices including increased transferrin saturation (TS>45%) and ferritin (SF> 300 μg/L in men; > 200 μg/L in women) generally indicates systemic iron overload, and, in the context of C282Y homozygosity, indicates that the individual is at risk of iron-overload progression (stage 2).
+HH is diagnosed in stage 2 and beyond (see below).
+Fasting abnormal iron indices including increased transferrin saturation (TS>45%) and serum ferritin (SF> 300 μg/L in men; > 200 μg/L in women) generally indicates systemic iron overload, and, in the context of C282Y homozygosity, indicates that the individual is at risk of iron-overload progression (stage 2).
 There are two caveats.
 The within-person variability (biological and analytical) of transferrin saturation, limit its usefulness as an initial screening test for expressing HFE genotypes.
 Also, while there is a diurnal variation in iron, the importance of collecting iron studies in the fasting state is debated.
 Increased TS may be seen in chronic anaemia and advanced liver disease.
-In HH, increased TS reflects increased iron absorption and increased SF reflects iron excess : mild < 500 μg/L, medium to 500–1000, and severe > 1000.
+In HH, increased TS reflects increased iron absorption and increased SF reflects iron excess : mild < 500 μg/L, medium to 500-1000, and severe > 1000.
 Before starting venesections, particularly for compound heterozygotes under 40 years of age, it is important to take into account other causes of high SF such as alcohol, dysmetabolic syndrome, liver necrosis, malignancy, inflammation or infection and to make lifestyle and dietary changes where obesity and alcohol excess exists.

 Stage 0 = C282Y homozygosity without biochemical (normal TS and SF) or clinical symptoms.